cudoventures/cudos-blast/packages/blast-core/README.md

 ```

-now we can invoke it simply by running:
+Now we can simply invoke it by running:

 ```bash
 blast print --param "important thing to print"